The UIU Advantage

 - This versatile major prepares you for a wide range of careers in the biological sciences.

-- The life science major has two emphases to choose from: General and Plant Science.
+- The life science major has three emphases to choose from: General, Plant Science and Pre-Nursing.

 - Faculty and staff really care about your success and are there to help you from start to finish.